crownstone/website/business/04-real-estate-developers.md

 <p>&nbsp;</p>

-According to the National Association of Realtors, the price of a property can be boosted up by **5%**.
+According to the National Association of Realtors, the price of a property can be boosted by **5%**.

 {% include snippets/two-cols-centered-text-img-end img='/images/prices.png' img-alt='prices' %}